 You know.
 London is not a cheap city.
 We are Londoners and as we really love London, we want to give you some insider tips to visit this city like a local.
 In this post we talk about how to save money like a local in London.
 Because you can visit this city and do a lot of things, on a budget.
 Let’s see how.

 Let’s start with the most important expenditure item, which is probably that of the overnight stay.
 In London there are hotels and solutions for every pocket.
 We’ll see it soon in a dedicated post.
-For us, as a family, Airbnb is often the best choice, both because the apartment gives more freedom and more spaces that when you have children are important, and for the price.
+However, for my blog’ readers, here some discounts:

 HOW TO SAVE MONEY LIKE A LOCAL IN LONDON: TRANSPORT TIPS